swift-nest/clutch/README-clutch.md

 ### Manual testing variants
 - Only current macOS tested
+    - unable to build with 5.10 OS toolchains due to SDK issues
 - See main [Scenarios](Tests/clutchTests/Scenarios/ClutchCommandScenario.swift)
 - See [ClutchMainTests](Tests/clutchTests/ClutchMainTests.swift) for manual integration driver